 A Tang emperor whose ambitious early reforms backfired spectacularly, triggering rebellions that forced him into a cautious, defensive reign.

-Emperor Dezong of Tang ascended the throne in 779 with the vigor of a reformer, determined to restore the central authority and finances of a dynasty weakened by regional warlords.
-The son of Emperor Daizong, Li Kuo began his rule with frugality and diligence, targeting the independent military governors who held real power in the provinces.
-His centralizing fiscal and military campaigns, however, proved disastrous.
-In 781, his attempts to curb the governors sparked the devastating Jingyuan Rebellion, which saw rebel troops capture the capital Chang'an and force the emperor into humiliating flight.
-This crisis nearly toppled the dynasty.
+Emperor Dezong of Tang ascended the throne in 779 determined to restore central authority and finances weakened by regional warlords.
+He was the son of Emperor Daizong, born Li Kuo in 742.
+His reign began with frugality and diligence, targeting the independent military governors who held real power in the provinces.
+In 781, his attempts to curb the governors sparked the Jingyuan Rebellion.
+Rebel troops captured the capital Chang'an and forced the emperor into humiliating flight.
+The crisis nearly toppled the dynasty.
 Dezong survived, but the experience shattered his confidence.
-The latter half of his long, 26-year reign was defined by extreme caution and a pragmatic, often accommodating, approach to the very warlords he had sought to crush.
-He focused on economic stability, instituting a twice-yearly tax system that endured for centuries, but his political legacy was one of missed opportunity, cementing the decentralization that would eventually lead to the Tang's collapse.
+The latter half of his 26-year reign was defined by extreme caution and accommodation toward the warlords he had sought to crush.
+He instituted a twice-yearly tax system that endured for centuries.
+His political legacy was one of missed opportunity, reinforcing the decentralization that led to the Tang's collapse.

 The biggest hits of 742